Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 - External Insulation: The external insulation elevates the bellows operating temperature above the internal dew point condensation temperature to minimize corrosion on the inner ply of the bellows.

 - Liner Gaps: Both the longitudinal and radial gaps at the open downstream end of the liner are sized for the design movements of the expansion joint.
-These gaps are minimized as much as possible to minimize the amount of catalyst that can enter the liner cavity.
+These gaps are minimized as much as possible to reduce the amount of catalyst that can enter the liner cavity.

 - Liner Seal: The liner seal minimizes the amount of catalyst entering the cavity between the internal flow liner and the bellows.
-The liner seal also protects the structural integrity of the internal insulation.
+The liner seal also protects the structural integrity of the inner insulation.

 - Hex Mesh: The inside of the internal flow liner contains a hex mesh lining.